-Proposed Changes to University Handbook, Section G: Research Approved by Faculty Affairs on November 6, 2018
+Proposed Changes to University Handbook, Section G: Research Approved by Faculty Affairs on November 6, 2018 Approved by Faculty Senate on December 11, 2018 Tracked Version

 University Handbook, Section G: Research

 General Support and Coordination of Research

 G1 Research at Kansas State University--with support from the state as well as from federal aid and private sources--is recognized as an essential part of the university's responsibility.
 At the most advanced levels, research is the mode of learning.
 Therefore, it is important to budget faculty time for research, to coordinate projects, and to provide guidelines and services for obtaining support and information.